 Leave the chain hotels downtown, the best hotels in Palermo are boutique hotels.

-BE Jardin by Coppola | Know who else loves Buenos Aires?
+- BE Jardin by Coppola | Know who else loves Buenos Aires?
 Francis Ford Coppola, yes, that Coppola.
-So much so that he oppened this boutique hotel in Palermo Soho.
+So much so that he opened this boutique hotel in Palermo Soho.
 It’s impeccably decorated and feels like a personal oasis to hide out from the chaos of the big city.
 The BE Jardin is ideal for couples.
 Check availability here.

-Hotel Palermitano by DON | This hotel is more polished and modern and offers a more affordable price point than BE Jardin.
+- Hotel Palermitano by DON | This hotel is more polished and modern and offers a more affordable price point than BE Jardin.
 I’ve stayed at a DON property before and had a great experience.
 It’s located near Plaza Serrano but is also only a short walk to Palermo Hollywood.
-Check availbility here.
+Check availability here.

 Best Hostel in Palermo Soho

 They have multiple locations throughout the city and all are ultra-cool with street art decorating the walls and friendly, helpful staff.

 Hollywood is very similar to Soho but is more restaurant and bar heavy, lacking the plazas and boutique shopping that Soho has.

 If you want to be near great restaurants and nightlife, you’ll be very happy in Hollywood.

 Best Hotel in Palermo Hollywood

 The beautiful green garden and swimming pool are the perfect oasis to hide from the city streets after a busy morning exploring.

 The Rest of Palermo

 There are three other color squares blocked out on my map of Palermo.

-Palermo Nuevo | The green square on the map is on the other side of Santa Fe Avenue from Palermo Soho and borders the Bosques de Palermo parks.
+- Palermo Nuevo | The green square on the map is on the other side of Santa Fe Avenue from Palermo Soho and borders the Bosques de Palermo parks.
 The apartment towers here are modern and upscale.
 You’ll be a bit closer to the Rosedal rose garden, running trails, and the beautiful Palermo parks.
-It’s ideal for families or the active traveler.
+It’s ideal for families or active travelers.

-Palermo Viejo | This is the yellow section on the map, it’s next to Palermo Soho (separated by Scalabrini Ortiz).
+- Palermo Viejo | This is the yellow section on the map, it’s next to Palermo Soho (separated by Scalabrini Ortiz).
 It’s been slower to “gentrify”/get invaded by hipsters and may feel a little more old school or authentic.
 Despite that, Soho is slowly seeping over and every day there are more bars and restaurants here as well.

-Alto Palermo | The purple square on the map.
+- Alto Palermo | The purple square on the map.
 Alto Palermo is named after the mall in the heart of this Palermo sub-neighborhood.
-With the mall and Santa Fe Avenue in the heart of this area it is a bit more commercial.
-Parque Las Heras is a very nice park and you’ll be bordering Recoleta here.
+With the mall and Santa Fe Avenue in the heart of this area, it is a bit more commercial.
+Parque Las Heras is a very nice park and you’ll be bordering Recoleta here

 Coming in a very close second on the best neighborhood to stay in Buenos Aires is San Telmo.
 And personally, this is my favorite part of town.